peteroupc/MailLib/docs/PeterO.Text.ProtocolStrings.md

  is null or empty).
 Note that there will be as many spaces of separation between parts of the return value as between parts of the input; this method will not collapse multiple spaces (U+0020) into a single space.
 If such space collapsing on a string (or rejection of strings with multiple consecutive spaces) is desired, it should be done before that string is passed to this method.
 For comparison purposes, return values of this method (with the same value for  <i>preserveCase</i>
  ) should be compared code point by code point (see RFC 8265, secs.
 3.3.4 and 3.4.4).

-<a id="UserpartEnforce_string"></a>
+<a id="UsernameEnforce_string"></a>
-### UserpartEnforce
+### UsernameEnforce

-    public static string UserpartEnforce(
+    public static string UsernameEnforce(
         string str);

-Checks the validity of a string without spaces that can serve to identify a user or account (a "userpart"), where the case of letters in the string is mapped to lowercase.
+Checks the validity of a string that can serve to identify a user or account (a "username"), where the string is made of one or more parts called "userparts" separated by spaces (U+0020) and where the case of letters in the string is mapped to lowercase.
 This checking is done using the UsernameCaseMapped profile in RFC 8265.

 <b>Parameters:</b>